piotrC4/mqtt-rflink-bridge/README.md

 * All Homie buildin features (OTA,configuration)

 ## Limitations
-  * Raw debug messages are not supported for long codes because of MQTT message size limit in Homie implementation, JSON response may be broken
+  * Too long messages (mostly debug) may not be published - error message will be published

 ## Connections